 Some delis still have fantastic salad bars with lots of healthy options.
 But don’t add just anything to your plate.
 “Be sure to focus on protein and vegetables and go light on the starchy carbs and fats,” Bannan cautions.
 “A salad made with spinach and other non-starchy veggies, grilled chicken, avocado, beans like chickpeas, and a handful of nuts or seeds like sunflower seeds would be a balanced and nutritious meal.
 Just remember to go easy on the dressing or use a light version when possible.”

 At Italian restaurants and pizzerias: Caprese salad

-“A Caprese salad is an excellent choice for anyone with diabetes,” says Lori Zanini, RD, CDE, the creator of the Free 7 Day Diabetes Meal Plan.
+“A Caprese salad is an excellent choice for anyone with diabetes,” says registered dietitian Lori Zanini, RD, CDE, the creator of the Free 7 Day Diabetes Meal Plan.
+A Caprese salad is fresh mozzarella, tomatoes, and basil, drizzled with olive oil or balsamic vinegar.
 “I recommend that my clients start their meals at Italian restaurants by ordering this salad because it’s delicious and is free of added sugars.”
-Watch out for these surprisingly high-sugar foods.
+(Whether you’re dining at a restaurant for diabetes or eating at home, watch out for these surprisingly high-sugar foods.)

 At Italian restaurants and pizzerias: Thin-crust veggie pizza

-While few places serve whole grain pizza, most establishments offer thin crust pies.
-Make thin crust your go-to base and load it up with veggies to add fiber to your meal and help blunt the sugar spiking effect of the dough, suggests Smith.
+While few places have whole grain pizza, most establishments offer thin crust pies.
+Make thin crust your go-to base and load it up with veggies to add fiber to your meal and help blunt the sugar-spiking effect of the dough, suggests Smith.
 Another way to keep blood sugar levels in check: Start your meal with a side salad.
 “The fiber from the greens will fill you up and help you eat a less carb-dense pizza,” she explains.